nawshad85/127_FA_9/README.md

-##Flutter Custom Container
+## Flutter Custom Container

 ## What it does:
-    This show some custom containers
+This shows some custom containers

-##Screenshot
+## Screenshot
 <img src = "Screenshots/img.png" width="300" height="600">